awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-update.md

 You can update a resource share in AWS RAM at any time in the following ways:
 + You can add principals, resources, or tags to a resource share that you created\.
-+ For resource types that support more than the default AWS RAM managed permission, you can choose a different permission\.
++ For resource types that support more than the default AWS RAM managed permission, you can choose which permission applies to resources of each type\.
 + You can revoke access to shared resources by removing principals or resources from a resource share\.
 If you revoke access, principals no longer have access to the shared resources\.

 **Note**
 Principals with whom you share resources can leave your resource share if the share is empty or contains only resource types that support leaving a resource share\.
-If the resource share contains resource types that don't support leaving, a message might appear to inform principals that they must contact the share owner\.
-In this case, you must remove the principals from your resource share\.
+If the resource share contains resource types that don't support leaving, a message appears to inform principals that they must contact the share owner\.
+In this case, you, as the owner of the resource share, must remove the principals from your resource share\.
 For a list of resource types that don't support this action, see [Prerequisites for leaving a resource share](working-with-shared-leave.md#working-with-shared-leave-prerequisites)\.

 ------
 #### [ Console ]